Albert Park, Auckland

 Albert Park is a public park in central Auckland, bounded by Wellesley Street East, Princes Street, Bowen Avenue and Kitchener Street.
-From the entrance at the corner of Bowen Ave and Kitchener St, sealed footpaths climb steeply through native trees to the large flat area at the summit, where a formal layout of paths and flower gardens encircle a fountain.
+From the entrance at the corner of Bowen Ave and Kitchener St, sealed footpaths climb steeply through a variety of trees to the large flat area at the summit, where a formal layout of paths and flower gardens encircle a fountain.
+Albert Park is home to many large trees, some dating to the 1800s, including ombú and pōhutukawa of a similar age to those in the nearby Emily Place Reserve.

 History

 While Albert Park is formed from sandstone, to the north-west of the park is the Albert Park Volcano, a scoria cone which erupted approximately 145,000 years ago and blanketed much of Albert Park in ash.
-Albert Park is the location of a Maori kainga (village) known as Rangipuke, with a defended pā located at the park's northwest named Te Horotiu Pā.
+Albert Park is the location of a Māori kāinga (village) known as Rangipuke, with a defended pā located at the park's northwest named Te Horotiu Pā.
 Albert Park was the location of a Waiohua settlement called Mangahekea, sacked in the 1740s by Ngāti Whātua.

 Albert Park occupies much of the site of the Albert Barracks, one of Auckland's early European military fortifications.
 In the 1850s and 1860s, Albert Barracks to many soldiers including those of the 58th Regiment.
 The barracks consisted of a number of wooden and masonry structures standing in an enclosed area surrounded by a rock fortification built of the local volcanic stone.
 A portion of this wall remains visible in the adjacent University of Auckland grounds, and is registered by Heritage New Zealand as a Category I historic place.

 The Park was set aside as a reserve in the 1870s, and developed as a park in the 1880s.
 It originally had commanding views over the city and harbour.
 The view now is of modern office blocks, except where mature trees have hidden the buildings.
-The park contains a number of interesting specimen trees dating from the 1880s to the first World War.
+The park contains a number of interesting specimen trees, with over 80 species planted between 1874 and 1908.
 A caretaker's residence was provided which still stands on the eastern side of the part adjacent to Princes Street.
 After 1906 this Gothic-styled cottage was occupied by the City Park Superintendent Thomas Pearson, who died here in 1931.
 It is currently empty.

 The park's layout and design have not greatly changed since 1882.
 Due to the park's proximity to the University of Auckland, it is a popular location for students to relax.